 - 2 teaspoons lemon zest (finely grated) (4 grams)

 - Preheat oven to 350 F/180 C. In a large bowl, combine the flour, coconut powder, confectioners sugar, and salt with a whisk.
 Add the cold butter cubes and mix with hands to combine.
 The dough will be crumbly; if still too sticky to spread, add a bit more flour.
 Spread the dough out on a tart pan, using your hands to flatten the bottom and work up the sides, leaving a 1-cm space or so at the rim.
 Cook for 25 to 30 minutes, or until edges are lightly browned and top is golden.

 - Meanwhile, make the lemon curd: weigh the butter and set aside; zest and juice the lemons and set aside separately.
 In a nonreactive medium saucepan, use a wooden spoon to combine the egg yolks and sugar, mixing well.
-Then add the softened butter and mix well again.
-Add the juice and salt and mix again (with the addition of the juice, it will separate a bit, but a good stirring of the butter beforehand helps).
+Then add the juice slowly while stirring and mix well again.
+Add the softened butter and salt and mix again.

 - Set a spouted bowl with a sieve over it close to the stovetop area.